 When you first install Roundtable, security is not active.
 Activate security by adding Roundtable users in the User Maintenance window.
 After adding the users, you can add group access records.
 Each group access record consists of a group access code you provide and a list of system activities.
-Use the Workspace Group Assignments window to associate one or more users with one or more group access records within a specified workspace.
+Use the Workspace Group Assignments window to associate one or more users with one or more group access records within a specified Workspace.

-NOTE: Users registered in Roundtable are recorded in the user file of the Roundtable database.
+Users registered in Roundtable are recorded in the user file of the Roundtable database.
 These users are not recorded in your application databases by Roundtable.
 When connecting to your application databases, Roundtable passes your Roundtable user ID and password as part of the database connection process.
 You can set up your database connection parameters to pass alternate values using the -U and -P connect options.
-For more information about database connection parameters, see the "PDBASE Objects" section in Chapter 6.
+For more information about database connection parameters, see Section 6.7, "PDBASE Objects" [6-14].

-3.12.1 User Maintenance Window Description
+3.12.1.
+User Maintenance Window Description